tobyweston/blog/source/_posts/2012-02-21-jersey-and-ie8.markdown

 pretty print the response before sending it back.

 If it doesn't work for you, see what headers IE is actually sending and adapt the strategy accordingly.
-You can using something like [ieHttpHeaders](http://www.blunck.info/iehttpheaders.html) or the awesome [Membrane](http://www.membrane-soa.org/soap-monitor/) to see what headers are going over.
+You can using something like [ieHttpHeaders](http://www.blunck.info/iehttpheaders.html) or the awesome [Membrane](http://www.membrane-soa.org/soap-monitor/) to see what headers are going over the wire.